http_client

 The initial request-oriented implementation provides:

-• request/4 for one-shot requests against absolute http:// URLs.
+• request/4 for one-shot requests against absolute URLs supported by the selected transport parameterization.

-• open_websocket/4 for validated WebSocket opening handshakes against absolute ws:// URLs, returning the upgraded reusable connection handle and the 101 response.
+• open_websocket/4 for validated WebSocket opening handshakes against absolute WebSocket URLs supported by the selected transport parameterization, returning the upgraded reusable connection handle and the 101 response.

-• request/5 for requests over an already open http_socket connection or connection pool handle, with endpoint validation against the supplied URL.
+• request/5 for requests over an already open compatible reusable connection or connection pool handle, with endpoint validation against the supplied URL.

 • get/3-4, head/3-4, delete/3-4, post/4-5, put/4-5, and patch/4-5 convenience predicates.